Blow Fly Biology and Maggot Therapy for Healing Wounds

 Maggots are used in cases where wounds have refused to heal for a long time and where amputation of a body part will likely be needed in the near future.
-These types of wounds may be ulcers that develop as a result of diabetes or may be post-surgery wounds.
+Examples of these types of wounds include ulcers that develop as a result of diabetes and wounds that follow surgery.

 They have been glowing reports of the success of maggot therapy, but unfortunately some of these have come from a laboratory which sells medical maggots.
 That doesn't mean that the claims are false, but scientists would like to see results from other sources as well.